 Craft beer lovers rejoice!
 Jump onboard the Brewbus and discover a bunch of cool, local micro-breweries throughout Tauranga.
 Learn about the brewing process and the stories behind the breweries while you wet your whistle with some of the best brews.

-Journey to Moutohora, Whale Island and reconnect with nature.
 Home to a range of rare flora and fauna, endangered native species like the Kakariki, Kiwi and Tuatara now flourish in this protected wildlife sanctuary.
-Explore with an experienced guide with Whale Island Tours; finishing the tour at beautiful Hot Water Beach.
+You’ll also discover the Bay’s very own hot water beach.
+Explore Moutohorā with an experienced guide with Diveworks Charters, KG Kayaks, or Moutohorā: Island Sanctuary Tours.

 Take a guided tour or hire your own e-bike and explore Tauranga and the Bay of Plenty on two wheels.
 Bike the Bay and Mighty Motu Bike Tours all offer fully guided tours and bike hire so the choice is yours!